 Authenticating certificates

-Identifying a certificate - the waterproof way
+Identifying a certificate—the waterproof way

-.
-Retrieving the corresponding certificate can be done with:
+—retrieving its corresponding certificate can be done with:

 $ sq network search $FPR

-that the binding between a User ID and this certificate is valid.
-This might come as a surprise as we skip the manual comparison of fingerprints - let sq
+The next step is to tell Sequoia PGP that the binding between a User ID and this certificate is valid.
+This might come as a surprise as we skip the manual comparison of fingerprints – let sq

 do the job: